ReznoRMichael/hollow-knight-completion-check/README.md

   — **Hollow Knight Wiki links** to every entry in the tool for quick and easy access/map locations etc. No need to search manually now.

-  — **General Backwards Compatibility** with Hollow Knight version 1.0.0.6 save files (February 2017 release version) and all versions above it.
+  — **General Backwards Compatibility** with Hollow Knight version 1.0.0.6 save files (February 2017 release version) and all newer HK versions.

   — **Game Completion Essentials** additions:
   ✅ Acid Drained in Waterways